immacdonald/roberts-rules-online/README.md

 #### Branches

-While developing, to keep the repository more organized, try to work on a seperate branch following the naming convention of {_name or username_}/{_short description of issue / feature_}.
+While developing, to keep the repository more organized, try to work on a separate branch following the naming convention of {_name or username_}/{_short description of issue / feature_}.
 This will be helpful for writing weekly progress reports to get a sense of what everyone has been working on.
 The `main` branch has branch protection enabled, so just make a pull request to merge in the feature branch when done.

 ### Design